11/15/2024

 Jack Vendorard

-Okay, great, good morning guys.
+Okay, great.
+Good morning, guys.
 I appreciate the third quarter update.
-I appreciate taking my questions.
+Thanks for taking my questions.
 Mike, great to see the revenue pick up in the third quarter, which I believe is a typically seasonally soft quarter, at least in Europe.
 I guess it was the strength of the stronger third quarter.
 I guess some of it probably has to do with that large order that slipped into the third quarter.
-I think you announced last quarter that there's this large 450,000 order that may have slipped in there, but just give me your thoughts on where the upside was this quarter.
+I think you announced last quarter that there's this large 450,000 order that may have slipped in there.
+But just give me your thoughts on where the upside was this quarter.
 And I do think it is typically a weaker quarter.

 speaker